Taoyuan Metro 1000 series: Overview

 Exterior-wise, the 1000 series features an aerodynamic front made of a fiber-reinforced plastic (FRP) bonnet with an emergency detrainment door that be folded outwards as a ramp not unlike their Taipei and Kaohsiung counterparts.
 The carbody is made of stainless steel and is designed with crashworthiness in mind whereas the car-end underframe of low-alloy high-tensile steel.
 Unlike earlier MRT trains used in Taiwan, these trains use plug doors to reduce noise with the doors configured to be three dual-leaf doors per side per car.
-The 1000 series are also fitted with exterior LCD displays to denote the nature of the train service and the stations served.
+The 1000 series are also fitted with exterior LCDs to denote the nature of the train service and the stations served.

 In order to handle the continuous 4.92% gradient on the line, all bogies are motorised.

-The interior of the 1000 series features longitudinal seats made of FRP and LED displays above train doors much like their Taipei counterparts and has a handrail and grab handle configuration identical to the Taipei Metro C381.
+The interior of the 1000 series features longitudinal seats made of FRP and LEDs above train doors much like their Taipei counterparts and has a handrail and grab handle configuration identical to the Taipei Metro C381.
 Vertical stanchion poles are branched into four.
-Special interior features included to accommodate airport passengers include dedicated luggage racks and LCD displays capable of displaying train route information and flight information.
+Special interior features included to accommodate airport passengers include dedicated luggage racks and LCDs capable of displaying train route information and flight information.
 In addition, automated external defibrillators (AED) are also provided on board the trains.